August 15, 2020

 CAD $585.00 + HST

 Karen Yves Quinto completed her Master’s Degree in Environmental Science and has seven years of experience in microbiology and chemistry research.
 She entered the medical cannabis industry in extraction and formulation process and development.
-Karen is currently the Director of Extractions at Weed Me Inc., spearheading the Extraction Department and researching current and future cannabis sciences and processes for extraction optimization and innovation, including Research & Development activities pertaining to medical and recreational products.
+Karen is currently the Chief Science Officer at Iron Sight Industries, an Oregon-based Hemp farm and extraction facility spearheading the Extraction Department and researching current and future hemp sciences and processes for extraction optimization and innovation, including Research & Development activities pertaining to medical products.
 Karen has guest lectured for University of Toronto and Ryerson University on cannabis extraction.

 Cannabis Extraction is a method of selective separation of cannabinoids and other desired compounds from the plant matter using physical or chemical techniques.
 In the industry, many types of extraction methods are commonly found, although CO2 extraction is the most commonly used in the Canadian legal market due to its solventless nature.

 With special focus on supercritical extractions, this workshop will guide the attendee through the extraction processes found in a typical LP, from the milling of the plant material to the final formulated product.
 Here you will:

 This course is intended for those who are enthusiastic about cannabis extraction, either as someone who would like to gain insight on this aspect of their business or as a way to gauge whether extractions could be a potential career option.
 The course covers a wide and general overview of extraction sciences, and as such, no previous scientific background is required.